Dr Bryan Mabee, BA, MA (Manitoba), PhD (Aberystwyth)

 - Historical Sociology of International Relations

-Co-editor with Alejandro Colás, Mercenaries, Pirates, Bandits and Empires: Private Violence in Historical Context, London/New York: Hurst/Columbia University Press, 2010.
+Co-editor with Alejandro Colás, Mercenaries, Pirates, Bandits and Empires: Private Violence in Historical Context, London/New York: Hurst/Oxford University Press, 2010.

 “Historical Institutionalism and Foreign Policy Analysis: The Origins of the National Security Council Revisited.”
 Foreign Policy Analysis Vol. 7, No. 1 (2011): 27-44.

 “Pirates, Privateers and the Political Economy of Private Violence,” Global Change, Peace and Security Vol. 21, No. 2 (2009): 139-152.